Defense in Depth, How to Layer Your Personal Digital Security

 Enable Face ID or Touch ID on Mac: Adds biometric authentication for secure access.

-Learn about Face ID or Touch ID - Enable Face ID or Touch ID on iPhone/iPad: Adds biometric authentication for secure access.
+Enable Face ID or Touch ID on iPhone/iPad: Adds biometric authentication for secure access.

-Learn about Face ID or Touch ID - Enable Find My (Apple): This feature helps you locate, lock, or erase your device remotely if it is lost or stolen.
+Enable Find My iPhone/iPad: This feature helps you locate, lock, or erase your device remotely if it is lost or stolen.
 It is an essential tool for securing your personal information and ensuring that unauthorized users cannot access your data.
 Learn more about Find My iPhone

 -